okmeter/grafana/OP_CHANGES.md

 4. files that were modified:

 - removed `/vendor` from `.gitignore` (to use it in Dockerfile)
+- removed `/.github` to disable github actions and dependencies check
 - added `/vendor` to `.gitattributes` (hide diffs in gitlab mrs)

 ### <a name="july2023Code"></a> Code